 Students who have acquired over 400 hours of experience may also perform chemical services such as: hair color, highlighting, foiling techniques, cap highlights, permanent waves, chemical relaxers, and keratin treatments.

 A minimal fee is charged to clients for supplies and products.
 Gift certificates can be purchased for family members or friends.
-Morning appointments can be made by calling 508-763-8011, Ext.137.
+Appointments can be made by calling 508-763-8011, Ext.137.
+Hours of operation are:

 All work in this school is done by students.
 Charge is for materials only; there is no charge for services.